SubleXBle/Fail2Ban-Report/README.md

 ## 🛡️ This tool does not replace proper intrusion detection and access control.
 It is a visualization layer and should be deployed accordingly.

+❗ Please read the Installation Instructions carefully and set up your Security with the provided .htaccess file ❗

 #### ⚠️ For safety and clarity, Fail2Ban-Report only modifies firewall rules related to its own IP blocklist (blocklist.json).
 It never touches or overrides other firewall settings, ensuring compatibility with existing Fail2Ban jails and custom rules.

 > This Tool will read the logfile from fail2ban and write ban and Unban Events to a .json file stored on a secured webspace.
 The Tool will show those Events in a List with an Action Button to perform Actions to the Listed IP Address (e.g. Block IP) The IP will the be written to another .json File (Blocklist) with an "active=true" state, so when the Firewall-Script runs the next time it will Add those IP Adresses on the blocklist.json to the Firewall to block them - so they will also get reapplyed when the Server restarts as soon as the Firewall-Script runs the next time.